SouvikBagchi/conceptlearning/README.md

-<h1>Find - S is a type of concept learning which initializes the hypothesis to be most specific.
+<h2>Find - S is a type of concept learning which initializes the hypothesis to be most specific.
 It then starts
- replacing the specific hypothesis with more general values as it learns from the training set.<h1>
+ replacing the specific hypothesis with more general values as it learns from the training set.<h2>

-<h2>This repository contains python class - findingS<h2>
+<h4>This repository contains python class - findingS<h4>

 This class can be used to train a concept learning algorithm called Find S.
 The class is initialized by mentioning the following variables -

-`<addr>` positive_outcome - the value of the positive outcome in the result_set (eg. 'true', 1 etc.)
+`positive_outcome`  - the value of the positive outcome in the result_set (eg. 'true', 1 etc.)

-no_of_attributes - the number of attributes in the training set
+`no_of_attributes` - the number of attributes in the training set

-result_list - a list of results, i.e. are they positive or negative
+`result_list` - a list of results, i.e. are they positive or negative

-attribute_list - a list of attributes for the corresponding results
+`attribute_list` - a list of attributes for the corresponding results

 Methods in this class -

-1) trainS -
+1) `trainS` -

 Parameters : None